Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-08-03-python-code-golf.md

     return e
 ```

 Furthermore, we can remove spaces from between the operators inside the `for` loop.
-Then we can add semicolons to the end of each line to get the entire for loop and operations within on the same line.
+Then we can add semicolons to the end of each line to get the entire for loop and operations within it onto the same line.
 This gets us to 162 bytes from the original 560!

 ```
 def r(n): # 560 Bytes